Nefelly/PrototypicalConceptRepresentation/README.md

 * `--distance_metric`: use distance-based metric like TransE to model isA relations, instead of a classifier.
 Necessary to reimplement KEPLER.

+### Datasets

+The datasets are put in the folder PB16I or PB16IC, including concepts, instances, isSubclassOf triples, isInstanceOf triples, textual descriptions of instances.

-### Load Representations of Concepts and Instances
+### Representations of Concepts and Instances

-We release the trained representations of concepts and instances for related tasks.
+We release the trained representations of concepts and instances for related tasks, which are saved in concept_prototypes.pt and instance_embddings.pt, in the folder PB16I or PB16IC.